Vrystaat Landbou

 The highest authority of Free State Agriculture is vested in the annual Congress.
 The executive management is elected out of the Congress and it consists of the President, Vice-president and regional representatives from all 20 municipal regions.
 The executive management also includes representatives of several affiliated agricultural businesses and industries.

-Free State Agriculture aims to influence policies and policy makers within the given political system in such a way that a more functional agriculture environment can be established.
-The main goals, which focus on a safe and sustainable agriculture environment in the Free State, remains the driving force behind the organisation.
+Free State Agriculture aims to influence policies and policy makers within the given political system in such a way that a functional agriculture environment can be established.
+The main goals, which focus on a safe and sustainable agriculture environment in the Free State, remains the driving force behind the organization.

 Members (farmers) of Free State Agriculture determined that, if the organisation focuses on the following strategic areas, we will be able to establish a functional agriculture environment:

-• NATURAL RESOURCES (Disasters & Emergency Relief; Mining & Minerals; Irrigation and Water Affairs)
+• Natural Resources (Disasters & Emergency Relief; Mining & Minerals; Irrigation And Water Affairs)

-• INFRASTRUCTURE (Roads & licences; Telecommunications; Energy)
+• Infrastructure (Roads & Licences; Telecommunications; Energy)

 • To improve safety on farms.